oat-sa/taohub-user-guide/User Guide 3.3/Introduction/customizing-look-and-feel.md

 If you are happy with the information you have entered, click on  *Apply changes* to save it.
 If not, click on *Discard changes*.

 Your institution or company may also want to provide direct access to the TAO environment from its own website.
-As a subscriber to the Ignite Edition (or higher) of TAO, your organization can set up a shortcut to the TAO environment via a URL which you own, to refer users directly to TAO.
+As a subscriber to the Premium/Ignite Edition (or higher) of TAO, your organization can set up a shortcut to the TAO environment via a URL which you own, to refer users directly to TAO.